- Down Jacket Reviews

-Below are five of our favorite down jackets along with their features, pros, and cons.
+Below are four of our favorite down jackets along with their features, pros, and cons.
 We will provide you with an in-depth review of each of these jackets to help you choose the right one for yourself or your family.

 Down Jacket Reviews

 The Orolay Women’s Thickened Down Jacket has a unique aesthetic that falls somewhere between a traditional parka and a puffer jacket.
 This makes it one of the more fashionable coats on this list.
 What we love the most about this down jacket is that it falls mid-thigh on most women, giving you even more warmth than a higher cut jacket.

 The best features of the Orolay Women’s Thickened Down Jacket include:

 - Sealed Eiderdown

 Also known as white duck down, the eiderdown in this jacket is sealed into 100 different individual squares, helping to make sure that the filling does not shift with regular wear.
 The square pockets of down also help to make sure that every inch of your torso is covered.

 - Water-resistant and Windproof

 It can be quite uncomfortable to have a jacket that’s relatively warm but doesn’t block wind or water.
 Luckily, the Orolay Women’s Thickened Down Jacket is designed to be both windproof and water-resistant, making it ideal for even wet snow.